Estimated reading time: 4.9 minutes

 Make sure you choose a platform that’s flexible, functional and expandable.
 Here are some features to look for.

 Tip: Embrace technology in more ways than one.
-Swim schools are using tablets in the pool with waterproof casings to record progress and attendance, giving teachers on-the-go access to a swimmer’s progress, notes and historical data.
+Swim schools are using tablets in the pool with waterproof casings to record notes and attendance, giving teachers on-the-go access to a swimmer’s progress, achievements and historical data.